-& Bolzendahl 2010; Sartori, Tuorto & Ghigi 2017; Quaranta & Dotti Sani 2018).
 I estimate a series of OLS models regressing political interest on share of the mental load among mothers and fathers.
 To account for the curvilinear form of the relationship hypothesized, I include a quadratic transformation of the mental load variable for the majority of specifications.
 I confirm that the quadratic term improves model fit by comparing the AIC information criterion in models with and without this transformation.9 This is the main explanatory variable.

 My theoretical argument makes the case for a causal relationship between the mental load and political engagement which is very difficult to prove with observational data.
 While I cannot resolve this problem - and the analysis here should be interpreted as descriptive - I carefully identify and control for potential confounding variables which could affect both mental load and political engagement.
-These include significant determinants of the mental load among mothers and fathers: having a partner that lives in the same household, age, ethnic identity, having a young child, sexual orientation, and voting Democrat (to save space, analysis of the determinants of mental load is presented in section B of the SM).
-I also control for a battery of characteristics that previous studies suggest could impact political interest: the number of children in a household, employment, income, and higher education (Bennett & Bennett 1989; Coffé 2013; Verba, Burns & Schlozman 1997).
+These include significant determinants of the mental load among mothers and fathers: having a partner, age, ethnic identity, young children, sexual orientation, and voting Democrat (to save space, analysis of the determinants of mental load is presented in section B of the SM).
+I also control for a battery of characteristics that previous studies suggest could impact political interest: number of children, employment, income, and higher education (Coffé, 2013; Verba et al., 1997).
 Finally, I control for the self-reported share of physical household labor, as my argument makes the case that this is conceptually distinct from the mental load.10